openlibhums/memory-alpha/content/pages/support/journal-management/cms.md

 When you create a new page, Janeway automatically generates its URL using the following parts:

-- Your journal’s domain name (for example, `orbit.openlibhums.org`).
+- Your journal's domain name (for example, `orbit.openlibhums.org`).
 - The path element `/site/`, which is used as a namespace for custom pages.
 - The value entered in the **Link** field.